mdgordo/EcoInvent/README.md

 Building EcoInvent matrices from .spold files

-Python
+Python: Jupyter Notebook

-This repository takes the .spold files available from https://v34.ecoquery.ecoinvent.org/File/Files and converts them into an N x N Technology matrix, and an M x N Elemental Flow Matrix used for environmental Life Cycle Analysis calculations.
+The bld_matry.ipynb file has instructions and code for taking the .spold files available from https://v34.ecoquery.ecoinvent.org/File/Files and converting them into an N x N Technology matrix, and an M x N Elemental Flow Matrix used for environmental Life Cycle Analysis calculations.

 Basic Instructions are found in a pdf in the supporting documents.